-Dr. Davis, age 57, has served as a director since 2014.
+Dr. Davis, age 60, has served as a director on our Board since 2014.
 Dr. Davis is currently the President of Furman University.
-Dr. Davis was the Executive Vice President and Provost for Baylor University until 2014, and served as Interim Provost from 2008 to 2010.
+Dr. Davis was the Executive Vice President and provost for Baylor University from 2010 until 2014, and served as Interim Provost from 2008 to 2010.
 Prior to her appointment as Provost, she was a professor of accounting in the Hankamer School of Business at Baylor University where she also served as associate dean for undergraduate programs and as acting chair for the Department of Accounting and Business Law.
 Prior to joining Baylor University, she worked for the public accounting firm Arthur Andersen from 1984 to 1987.